 Century Gothic as the Best Font for a Resume

 Century Gothic uses way too much resume real estate and is thus a non-starter.
 Imagine an audio file here as it hits the trash with a big “Splat.”

 Helvetica as the Best Font for a Resume

 Helvetica uses more space than TNR or Calibri at 11 and 12 points.
 At 10 points, it’s hard to read.
-Thus, it’s a second non-starter — unless you’re light on resume material.
-Beyond that, I prefer a message that says Reliable, Stable, or Trust (see below) to one that says Universal.
+Thus, it’s also a non-starter — unless you’re light on resume material.

-Helvetica recently (May 2015) received a ton of press off a Bloomberg article as the best font for a resume.
+Helvetica recently (May 2015) received a ton of press from a Bloomberg article as the best font for a resume.
 However, the recommendation was made by a graphic designer who doesn’t write resumes.
-It’s a lovely font, but it’s not practical for most resumes.
+It’s a lovely font, but usually impractical for our purposes.

 Verdana as a Resume Font

-Verdana is the final sans serif font mentioned in the Psychology of Resume Fonts post.
-It’s a common website font, but it’s too big to consider for your resume.
+Verdana is a common website font, but it’s too big to consider for your resume.